TheDeanLab/navigate/docs/source/beginner.rst

 ===========================

 This guide will describe how to acquire a single image, and z-stack image series using the navigate sofware package.
-Please see refer to :ref:`multiposition table <user_guide/gui_walkthrough:multiposition>` for imaging a multiposiition series or :ref:`case studies <user_guide/case_studies/case_studies_home>` for specialized examples using device-specific microscope configurations.
+Please see refer to :ref:`multiposition table <user_guide/gui_walkthrough:multiposition>` for imaging a multiposition series or :doc:`case studies <user_guide/case_studies/case_studies_home>` for specialized examples using device-specific microscope configurations.

 Loading and finding the sample
 ==============================

 #.
 Load the sample into the microscope chamber.
-#. open navigate software by opening an anaconda prompt, activating navigate using the command conda activate navigate, and typing navigate into the command window.
+#. open navigate software by opening an anaconda prompt, activating navigate by entering the command ``conda activate navigate`` into the command window, press :guilabel:`Enter` and subsequently typing ``navigate`` and press :guilabel:`Enter` into the anaconda command window.

 .. image:: images/beginner/open-navigate.png